nrfconnect/sdk-nrfxlib/bsdlib/doc/ug_bsdlib_porting_os.rst

 bsd_os_application_irq_handler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This function is implemented in the BSD library and must be called upon the low priority BSD library IRQ handler, triggered by the :cpp:func:`bsd_os_application_irq_set` function.
+This function is implemented in the BSD library and must be called upon the low priority BSD library IRQ handler, triggered by the :c:func:`bsd_os_application_irq_set` function.

 bsd_os_trace_irq_handler
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This function is implemented in the BSD library and must be called upon the low priority trace IRQ handler, triggered by the :cpp:func:`bsd_os_trace_irq_set` function.
+This function is implemented in the BSD library and must be called upon the low priority trace IRQ handler, triggered by the :c:func:`bsd_os_trace_irq_set` function.

 Other scenarios to handle in bsd_os.c
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~